POND CALCULATORS Click on the link provided below to go to our Pond Calculators

 2.5 x 115=287.5 watts

-287.5 Divided by 1000 x 10 cents per Kilowatt hour x 24 x 30.5= $21.04 per month to operate
+287.5 Divided by 1000 x 10 cents per Kilowatt hour x 24 x 30.5= $21.04

 Always use larger tubing if possible